Jump to Recipe Print Recipe

 2. Let the batter sit for 15 minutes before baking.
 This allows the rice flour in your blend to soften, eliminating any grittiness.

-Step 3: Pour the wet ingredients into the dry ingredients and add the fresh cranberries, chocolate chips, or other mix-ins.
-Don’t use a stand mixer.
+Step 3: Pour the wet ingredients into the dry ingredients and gently stir until just combined.
+Fold in fresh cranberries, chocolate chips, or other mix-ins.
+Avoid overmixing to keep the bread light and tender.
+Do not use a stand mixer, as it can overwork the batter and affect the texture.

-Step 4: Your gluten free banana bread batter will look like this when it is mixed.
+Step 4: Your gluten free banana bread batter should have this batter consistency this when the wet and dry ingredients are mixed.

 🔑 Sandi says: Add more flour or liquid if your batter is runnier or looks dry.
 Every gluten free flour blend has a different grain-to-starch ratio, which greatly affects the moisture level of your baked goods.